 American Association of Chinese in Toxicology (AACT)

-Welcome!
-You are now visiting the American Association of Chinese in Toxicology (AACT) website.
-AACT was formed in 2004 as a result of the merger between the American Chinese Toxicology Society (ACTS, est. 1984) and American Chinese Society of Toxicology (ACSOT, est. 1995).
+It is my great pleasure to welcome you visiting the American Association of Chinese in Toxicology (AACT) website.
+AACT was formed in 2004 as a result of the merger of the American Chinese Toxicology Society (ACTS, est. 1984) and American Chinese Society of Toxicology (ACSOT, est. 1995).
 It became a Special Interest Group (SIG) of the Society of Toxicology in 2007.

-As a member of Special Interest Groups, AACT is an important component of SOT and is vigorously involved in the organization and activities of SOT.
+As a member of Special Interest Groups of SOT, AACT has played an important role in various SOT initiatives and programs.
 AACT sponsors and endorses SOT annual meeting programs, participates in the assembly of SOT committees, and contributes to the long-term development of SOT.
 AACT has formed a task force known as International Collaboration Task Force (ICTF) in 2013 to support SOT’s initiative for Global Outreach.

 Being an AACT member will have a recognition of the professionalism and also enjoy a privilege of networking with many established Chinese toxicologists.
 I would encourage you to join AACT today if you are not an AACT member yet and I hope to see you at our annual reception during SOT meetings.

 Last and not least, AACT has received tremendous supports from our sponsors over the years.
 As a new president of the organization, I appreciate sponsors’ contributions, particularly those who provide support continuesly for many years.
 I would ask your continued support in the coming years.